2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 Remember, paint and furniture brands make the big bucks getting you to try ‘this year’s hottest trends’.
 I, on the other hand, make the medium bucks trying to convince you to use what you have and update as needed.

-At 11,000+ consultations (and counting), and insider connections to the colors that people are sampling and using, I have a pretty good read on things.
+At 12,000+ consultations (and counting), and insider connections to the colors that people are sampling and using, I have a pretty good read on things (aren’t you excited that you know one of the world’s top paint color experts?
+I’m humble, too)

 Remember, paint companies base a lot of their forecasts on the ‘high-design’ world, which offers a whole lotta ‘big whoopy ding’ to the average homeowner.
 This means that many of their color ideas don’t relate.
 So, just because the ‘design world’ says something is gone or ‘in style’, doesn’t mean the average homeowner agrees or follows suit.